MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-conditional-access.md

 ---
 title: Configure Conditional Access in Microsoft Defender for Endpoint
-description: Learn about steps that you need to do in Intune, Microsoft Defender Security Center, and Azure to implement Conditional access
+description: Learn about steps that you need to do in Intune, Microsoft 365 Defender, and Azure to implement Conditional access
 keywords: conditional access, conditional, access, device risk, risk level, integration, intune integration search.product: eADQiWindows 10XVcnh search.appverid: met150